Optical Network Digital Twin -- Practical Use Cases and Architecture: Introduction

-Related research is summarized as follows. \cite{vilalta2023ndt} proposed and evaluated an architecture appling DT concepts to ONs using a cloud-native software-defined network (SDN) controller.
+Related research is summarized as follows. \cite{vilalta2023ndt} proposed and evaluated an architecture applying DT concepts to ONs using a cloud-native software-defined network (SDN) controller.
 Since ONs exhibit complex physical-layer characteristics that are partially inaccessible, accurate modeling and prediction remain difficult.
 The authors therefore highlighted the importance of DT application to optical domains and outlined potential use cases.
 In~\cite{borraccini2023experimental}, a multi-vendor SDN architecture integrating a physical-layer DT within a intent-based control framework was demonstrated.
-The experimental proof of concept demonstrated E2E ON, including ROADMs, in-line amplifiers, and whitebox transponders with pluggable multi-rate TRxs.
-While various Optical Network Digital Twin (ONDT) architectures and validations have been reported, their operational value and practical use in commercial networks remain unclear.
-The paper focuses on the evolving requirements for ONs in the AI era and clarifies two points from an operator’s perspective. \begin{itemize} \item By utilizing an end-to-end (E2E) physical model based on the AWGN, applying visualization, and using the bit error rate (BER) as a QoT parameter estimator for feedback, a simple yet accurate implementation of an ONDT can be achieved. \item By leveraging the above approach, E2E quality management and advanced network service provisioning per optical path becomes feasible, enabling a stepwise adaptation to the evolving performance and flexibility requirements of ONs in the AI era. \end{itemize} Following the discussion of commercialization barriers (see Fig.~\ref{optical-wireless}), Sec.
-II presents the proposed ONDT architecture, Sec.
-III discusses value propositions, Sec IV introduces early use cases, and Sec V-Vi outline future future challenges and concludsions.
+The experimental proof of concept demonstrated E2E ON, including ROADMs, in-line amplifiers, and whitebox transponders with pluggable multi-rate TRxs. { In this context, an Optical Network Digital Twin (ONDT) is defined as a near real-time digital representation that integrates physical-layer modeling and monitoring information to estimate and visualize E2E Quality of Transmission (QoT) for each light path, along with a feedback mechanism to reflect these results in network operation.
+By leveraging AWGN-based models and TRx-based measurements, ONDT enables computationally efficient QoT estimation, supporting software-driven design, provisioning, and operation of ONs.
+Unlike conventional offline planning tools, ONDT continuously reflects the network state and enables closed-loop, QoT-aware control, where control decisions are fed back to and applied in the physical network.

+While individual techniques have been studied in isolation, this paper presents a unified framework that captures their evolution and integration into a practical ONDT architecture.
+The contributions of this paper are summarized as follows: